openshift/training/15-JBoss-EAP-Example.md

 for the EAP example.
 Call it "eap-example" and make sure to remember which user you are doing it as.

+## Delete the Quotas and Limits
+The EAP image is designed to run with more memory and use more CPU than our puny quotas have so far allowed.
+If you recall, we configured OpenShift to use a default project template.
+While the user/project administrator cannot delete these quotas or limits that OpenShift creates automatically, a cluster administrator can.

+As `root` on your master:

+    oc delete quota/eap-example-quota limits/eap-example-limits -n eap-example

+This will allow the EAP instance(s) to run without limit on CPU or memory consumption.
+Not ideal for a real world scenario, but fine for our little experiment.

 ## Instantiate the Template
 Red Hat provides a number of templates that can be used with the JBoss portfolio builders.
 Find your EAP project in the web UI and then click "Add to Project".